feliipecosta/mediawiki/README.md

 1 - Change "credentials" files with AWS user credentials and change the "aws_user_name" parameter at variables.tf file.

-com as credênciais do usuário criado no IAM da AWS

 2 - Execute "deploy.sh"

 ```sh